 OTA requires associates degrees taking approximately 2 years to complete while OTR requires a 4-year masters degree (MOT).

 While OTRs create and execute therapy plans, COTAs are only able to learn and observe under the supervision of OTRs.
-OTA bridge programs will require the COTA to complete additional fieldwork, the amount of hours will vary by program and previous experience.
+OTA to OT bridge programs will require the COTA to complete additional fieldwork, the number of hours will vary by program and previous experience.